cyschneck/centerline-width/README.md

 ![example+png](https://raw.githubusercontent.com/cyschneck/river-geometry/main/data/doc_examples/example4.png)

 ### Filter out any point pairs that only have one connections to filter out the short dead end paths and find the starting and ending node based on distance from the top and bottom of polygon
+With the vertices removed, it is possible form multiple unconnected graphs within the polygon.
+The largest subgraph is assumed to contain the centerline and the other subgraphs are filtered out
 ![example+png](https://raw.githubusercontent.com/cyschneck/river-geometry/main/data/doc_examples/example6.png)
 ![example+png](https://raw.githubusercontent.com/cyschneck/river-geometry/main/data/doc_examples/example7.png)